Arts and Crafts Ideas for Kids

 • 6" x 6" ceramic tile.

 • White glue (such as Elmer's glue)

 • Optional materials include permanent markers in a variety of colors.

 Step 2.
 Have your child write their name and date on the back of their tile.

 Step 3.
 Let your child decorate tile with markers if desired.

 Step 4.
-Turn tile over and glue one marble on each corner. (may require some pressure to adhere) Let sit until dry.
+Turn tile over and glue one marble on each corner.
+This may require some pressure to adhere properly.
+Let sit until dry.

 That's it!
 A simple, useful household item that you made together!

 Bookmarks make great gifts for friends, Christmas, Mother's Day and Father's Day.